 Drive into town and drop off your bags at your place of accommodation (if you have not yet booked, have a look here for accommodations in Kona).
 If arriving between December and April, sign up directly for a whale-watching cruise or if feel even more adventurous, we recommend to find out more about the Manta Ray night dive/snorkel.
 These tours are very popular and we recommend that you book at least 48 hours in advance.
-Afterward, drive north up Highway 11 to explore some of the beautiful west coast beaches such as Kua bay or Hapuna.
-Or if you are now short on time stop by the pier fronting the King Kamehameha Hotel in the center of Kona for a quick dip or a bit of snorkeling.
+Afterward, drive north up Highway 11 to explore some of the beautiful west coast beaches such as Kua Bay or Hapuna.
+Or if you are short on time, stop by the pier fronting the King Kamehameha Hotel in the center of Kona for a quick dip or a bit of snorkeling.

 Finish your day with watching the sunset and drinking a mai tai at the Kona Inn or any of the beachfront restaurants on Ali’i drive.
 Tomorrow will be a busy day, so don’t go to bed too late and be prepared for and early start.

 Day 2: Ocean Views and Adventures.